Close

 A reduced monthly pension may not keep pace with inflation, potentially eroding your purchasing power.
 If not invested wisely, the lump sum may also fail to grow in line with inflation.

-Lack of Lifetime Protection
+Lack Of Lifetime Protection

 Unlike a regular pension that provides income for life, a commuted pension gives you a finite sum.
 If not managed properly, you may outlive your savings, leaving you financially vulnerable in your later years.